 The environmental permitting regime is split into three categories and is regulated by two different regulators:

-There are currently 48 Part B processes.
-List of Part B operating installations (PDF: 56Kb /6 pages)
+There are currently 48 Part B processes see list of Part B operating installations (PDF: 56Kb / 6 pages)

-For more detailed information on environmental permits and to check whether you need a permit, go to Environmental Permits on GOV.UK.
+For more details on environmental permits and to check whether you need a permit, go to Environmental Permits on GOV.UK.

 Fees are set by Central Government.
 They change every year and vary from one type of business to another.
 They also vary depending on your environmental performance - this is calculated using a risk assessment based on the outcome of inspection.